robertesler/cordova-pd/README.md

 it will copy the demo cordova.pd patch to this directory.
 Just make sure to keep track of this if you plan to release both iOS and Android.

-If you want cordova to copy your .pd file from /www you can now try uncommenting the line:
+If you want cordova to copy your .pd file from /www you can try uncommenting the line:
 ```
 <hook type="before_prepare" src="scripts/copyPdFile.js" />
 ```